SP is now tweeting discounts, new

 Belt Style or Sarong "For people with no hips," Oprah

 says.
-Just wrap around you waist, drape attractively and go.
+Just wrap around your waist, drape attractively and go."

 Hollywood Style If one pashmina shawl is great, two must